Studio One (American TV series): Home media

 In 2008, Koch Vision released the Studio One Anthology with 17 episodes.
 The episodes contain the original Westinghouse commercials.
 Bonus features include the "Studio One Seminar" from the Paley Center for Media; an interview with director Paul Nickell, footage from the Archive of American Television and a featurette on the series.

 The episode "Twelve Angry Men" is also included as a bonus on the Criterion Collection DVD and Blu-ray releases of the 1957 film.

 Amazon.com is also issuing several made-to-order DVDs of episodes not included in the Koch Vision Anthology.

+Preservation

+The episode "Walk Down the Hill" was digitally preserved by the UCLA Film & Television Archive in collaboration with Paramount Pictures Archive from 16mm kinescope picture and track negative elements and a composite kinescope.
+Preservation funding was provided by the John H. Mitchell Television Preservation Endowment.
+The preserved episode screened at the 2024 UCLA Festival of Preservation.